Accelerated Riemannian Optimization: Handling Constraints with a Prox to Bound Geometric Penalties: Algorithmic framework and convergence results

 We note that a straightforward corollary from our results is that if we can compute the exact Riemannian proximal point operator and we use it as the implicit gradient descent step in Line \ref{line:subroutine} of \cref{alg:accelerated_gconvex}, then the method is an accelerated proximal point method.
-One such Riemannian algorithm was previously unknown in the literature as well.
+One such Riemannian algorithm was unknown in the literature as well.
 Note we do not require smoothness of $\f$.
-Also, we emphasize that our \cref{alg:accelerated_gconvex} only needs to query the gradient of $\f$ at points in $\X$ and the $\L $-smoothness and $\mu$-strong g-convexity of $\f$ only need to hold in $\X$.
-This is relevant because in Riemannian manifolds the condition number $\L /\mu$ in a set can increase with the size of the set, cf. \citep[Proposition 27]{martinez2020global}.
-Intuitively, although there are twice differentiable functions defined over the Euclidean space whose Hessian is constant everywhere, in other Riemannian cases the metric may preclude having such global condition and the larger the set is the larger the minimum possible condition number becomes.
-Compare this, for instance, with the bounds on the Hessian's eigenvalues of the squared-distance function in \cref{fact:hessian_of_riemannian_squared_distance}.

 Finally, we instantiate \cref{alg:accelerated_gconvex} to implement approximate ball optimization oracles in an accelerated way.
 We show that applying these oracles sequentially leads to global accelerated convergence.
 Moreover, we show that the iterates do not get farther than $2\RR$ from $\xastg$, which ultimately leads to the geometric penalty being a function of $\zetar$ and not on the condition number of $\f$.
 For the subroutine in Line \ref{line:subroutine} of \cref{alg:accelerated_gconvex}, we use the algorithm in \citep[Section 6]{criscitiello2022negative}, and for that we require the following.